james-zafar/restapi-workshop/README.md

 │       └───store
 │       │   │   model_store.py <-- An in memory model store with some additional useful functionality
 │
+└───store
+│   │   error_response.py <-- Contains an ABC for an error model
+│
 └───test
 │   │   test_*.py  <-- Unit tests for each endpoint that you will implement
 │